topiwalaj/topiwalaj/README.md

 I am a passionate Full Stack Web Developer who loves to create meaningful and engaging web applications.
 Welcome to my GitHub repository!

 I recently graduated from York University.
-During my studies, I had the opportunity to work on various projects, including:
+During my studies, I had the opportunity to work on various projects.

 ### Education & Projects

-- 🎓 Graduated from York University.
+- 🎓 Graduated from York University - Full Stack Web Developer Program
 - 🚀 Worked on two significant projects during my course:
    - Personal Project: Custom Tailoring Business.
-   - Capstone Project: Collaborated with a Team and Client.
-The project is about Event management.
+   - Capstone Project: Collaborated with a Team and Client to create an event management web application.
 - 💡 Enjoyed the experience and challenges while working on these projects.
 - 🌟 Always eager to learn new technologies, tools, and frameworks to enhance my skills.